katholiek-onderwijs-vlaanderen/sri-client/README.md

 #### initialisation ####

-angular-sri-client requires to specify a baseUrl and the oauth parameters.
+ng-sri-client requires to specify a baseUrl and the oauth parameters.
 Call the sriClientConfiguration service and call sriClientConfiguration.set(newConfiguration) to initialise the configuration for the module.

 The possible properties are: